apollographql/apollo-server/README.md

 * Compared to express-graphql, Apollo Server has a simpler interface and supports exactly one way of passing queries.
 * Apollo Server separates serving GraphiQL (GraphQL UI) from responding to GraphQL requests.
 * express-graphql contains code for parsing HTTP request bodies, Apollo Server leaves that to standard packages like body-parser.
+* Includes an `OperationStore` to easily manage whitelisting
 * Built with TypeScript

 Despite express-graphql being a reference implementation, Apollo Server is actually easier to understand and more modular than express-graphql.